schr0841/cnn_project/README.md

 ## Sparse categorical vs categorical loss functions / sparse vs non-sparse class mode generators

 Use the Sparse categorical crossentropy loss function when there are two or more label classes.
 We expect labels to be provided as integers.
 If you want to provide labels using one-hot representation, please use CategoricalCrossentropy loss.
 There should be # classes floating point values per feature for y_pred and a single floating point value per feature for y_true.

-**class_mode parameter**: One of "categorical", "binary", "sparse", "input", or None.
-Default: "categorical".
-Determines the type of label arrays that are returned: - "categorical" gives 2D output (aka. list of numbers of length N), [0, 0, 1, 0], which is a one-hot encoding (only one number is 1/ "hot") representing the target variable.
-This is for mutually exclusive labels.
-A dog cannot be a cat, a human is not a dog. "binary" will be 1D binary labels, "sparse" will be 1D integer labels, - "input" will be images identical to input images (mainly used to work with autoencoders). - If None, no labels are returned (the generator will only yield batches of image data, which is useful to use with model.predict_generator()).
-Please note that in case of class_mode None, the data still needs to reside in a subdirectory of directory for it to work correctly.
+In our instance above, we do not discern a noticable difference in the accuracies for the two approaches, though we do obtain the highest validation accuracy when using categorical cross entropy.

 ## Pre-training a model